Dickens, Charles John Huffham

 Charles Dickens was born in Portsmouth as the son of a clerk in the Naval Pay Office.
 His father spent far too much money and in 1824 he was imprisoned in Marshalsea debtor's prison in Southwark.
 For young Charles this was a very traumatizing experience.
 Apart from the shame, he had to leave school to work at Warren's Blacking Factory.
 This terrible period in his life largely explains his social concern in his future novels, especially in "David Copperfield" and "Great Expectations".

-On April 9, 1870 Dickens finally met Queen Victoria.
-She had tried to talk to him before, bus as long ago as 1857 he had refused to see her after a special performance of "The Frozen Deep", claiming he didn't want to talk to her in actor's clothes.
-Because his daughter wanted to meet her badly, he gave in this time.
+Dickens started to write a new novel, "The Mystery of Edwin Drood".
+From January to March 1870, he was sufficiently recovered to give twelve more readings.
+On April 9, 1870 he finally met Queen Victoria.
+She had tried to meet to him before, bus as long ago as 1857 he had refused to see her after a dedicated performance of "The Frozen Deep", claiming he did not want to talk to her in actor's clothes.
+Because his daughter wanted to meet the queen badly, he gave in this time.

-Dickens never finished "Drood", for a second stroke hit him on June 8, 1870 and he died the day after, to the horror of the country.
-The Bishop of Manchester pronounced Dickens 'a teacher sent from God'.
-Dickens had specified in his will that he was to be buried at the graveyard of Rochester Cathedral, but the nation decided otherwise and he was buried in Westminster Abbey.
+Dickens never finished "Drood", because a second stroke hit him on 8 June 1870 and he died the next day.
+The public was horrified, and the Bishop of Manchester pronounced Dickens 'a teacher sent from God'.
+Dickens had specified in his will that he wanted to be buried at the graveyard of Rochester Cathedral, but the nation decided otherwise, and he was buried in Westminster Abbey.

 Family